khrissianjoi/CA208/SystemAnalysisNotes.md

 - Is the document a source of new data?

 ### Levelling
+The decomposition of DFDs into lower level DFDs.
 - Each lower level explains a single process from the level above.
 - All inputs and outputs to a process on the higher level appear in the lower level.
 - The lower levels do not repeat information in a higher level diagram.